 In such situations, an Alpharetta SSI denial lawyer may be able to help.
-There are methods of appealing a denial, and our dedicated SSI lawyers who are familiar with the appeals process could help you obtain the benefits you need.
+There are methods of appealing a denial, and our dedicated SSI disability attorneys who are familiar with the appeals process could help you obtain the benefits you need.

 The U.S. Social Security Administration (SSA) manages the SSI program even though this program is not paid for by Social Security taxes like other SSA benefits.
 As one of the largest federal agencies in the country, SSA has developed complex procedures for evaluating benefit claims.
 Even a simple mistake or missing piece of information could result in denial of a claim.

 Some common reasons SSI claims in Alpharetta may be denied include:

 Some of the reasons for denial may be difficult or impossible to correct.
 However, in other situations, an Alpharetta SSI denial attorney could assist in overcoming objections to demonstrate why a claimant should be receiving benefits.